Tuxedolphin/python_chess_engine/README.md

 2. The piece marked blue is the current piece selected.
 3. The squares marked red are the squares that the selected piece can move to.
 4. The pgn of the game is avaliable on the right hand side.
-5. To undo a move, press the `left arrow` button.
-To restart the game, press the `PgDn` button.
+5. To undo a move, press the `left arrow` key.
+To restart the game, press the `PgDn` key.

 When the game is over, a screen similar to this will show: